jayllo-c/tp/docs/DeveloperGuide.md

 #### **Clear Command** : `clear`

-The `clear` command allows users to clear all persons and exams from the address book.
+The `clear` command allows users to clear all persons and exams from the persons and exams list.

 ##### Executing the Command

-The `ClearCommand` simply sets the `AddressBook` in the `Model` component to a new `AddressBook` object, effectively clearing all persons and exams from the address book.
+The `ClearCommand` simply sets the `AddressBook` in the `Model` component to a new `AddressBook` object, effectively clearing all persons and exams from the persons and exams list.

 ##### Design Considerations

-We designed the `clear` command to clear all persons and exams from the address book to provide users with a quick and easy way to reset the address book to its initial state.
+We designed the `clear` command to clear all persons and exams from their respective lists to provide users with a quick and easy way to reset the application to its initial state.
 This is useful for users who want to start over or clear the address book for a fresh start.

 <div id="list"></div>

 #### **List Command** : `list`

-The `list` command allows users to list all persons in the address book.
+The `list` command allows users to list all persons in the persons list.

 ##### Executing the Command